-The majority of the company's revenue is generated from the London and Online schools and is secured before each term start (September, January, April and June) by virtue of the recruitment process which ensures the majority of students have contracts in place by the start of each academic term.
+The majority of the company's revenue is generated from the London and Online schools and is secured before each term start (October, January, April and June) by virtue of the recruitment process which ensures the majority of students have contracts in place by the start of each academic term.

-The Principal risk in the business is student achievement and retention rates.
+The principal risk in the business is student achievement and retention rates.
 In the event that these were to fall significantly, this could result in a decline in student numbers and potential losses could be incurred.
 This risk is managed by the delivery of focused student support and engagement across the schools managed through use of the Virtual Learning Environment (VLE).

-The retention and achievement rates are strong and are measured on a regular basis and reviewed by both the school managers and the directors.
+The retention and achievement rates are strong and are measured on a regular basis and reviewed by both the School managers and the directors.
 This process is also supported by both Quality Assurance and Student Support teams, who also review the information and follow up and resolve issues as they occur.

-During 2020, Point Blank's application to the Office for Students (OfS) to switch category to Approved (Fee Cap) was accepted in July 2020.
-The School had already instituted a programme to invest in key areas of staffing in order to fulfil its forthcoming obligations under its Access and Participation Plan (APP) which sits at the centre of the Approved (Fee Cap) application.
+Point Blank became an Approved (Fee Cap) provider in July 2020.
+The School has already invested in key areas of staffing in order to fulfil its obligations under its Access and Participation Plan (APP) which sits at the centre of the Approved (Fee Cap) application.

-OfS grant funding became applicable from July 2020 and is key in enabling the School to fund the resources needed to expand all areas of student support, e.g. in recruitment of new members of staff in key roles such as teaching, widening participation management and student liaison.
+OfS grant funding became applicable from July 2020 and so 2021 is the first full year of reporting the grant for 20/21.
+The grant is key in enabling the School to fund the resources needed to expand all areas of student support, e.g. in recruitment of new members of staff in key roles such as teaching, widening participation management and student liaison.
 This has contributed to the School's ability to meet the commitment to enrol students from diverse backgrounds who may need additional support, both financially and otherwise, to seek a successful career in the music industry.